 To the extent that the issuance of a Quarantine Order is to investigate a risk to public safety, health and welfare, a Licensee shall not have a right to a hearing, unless and until the order remains in effect beyond 21 calendar days without any further action by the Commission or a Commission Delegee.

-The failure to cooperate with provisions of 935 CMR 501.340 may result in administrative or disciplinary action against the Licensees or Registrants.
+The failure to cooperate with provisions of 935 CMR 501.340: Quarantine Order may result in administrative or disciplinary action against the Licensees or Registrants.

 501.350: Cease and Desist Order and Summary Suspension Order